Mufi123/J.PMorganDemoBDD/README.md

 **steps/GoogleSearchSteps** -- This is the landing page when the tests are triggered

+**drivers** -- This is where would store web driver executables or other driver-related resources.

+**Features** -- Typically, this directory holds BDD feature files that define the behavior of tests.

 ## Description of tests (GoogleSearch.feature)
 * Basic Functionality Test: This is a positive test to check if the J.P.
 Morgan logo is displayed after performing a Google search.